Fluoride: Structure of fluoride salts

 Salts containing fluoride are numerous and adopt myriad structures.
 Typically the fluoride anion is surrounded by four or six cations, as is typical for other halides.
 Sodium fluoride and sodium chloride adopt the same structure.
 For compounds containing more than one fluoride per cation, the structures often deviate from those of the chlorides, as illustrated by the main fluoride mineral fluorite (CaF2) where the Ca2+ ions are surrounded by eight F− centers.
 In CaCl2, each Ca2+ ion is surrounded by six Cl− centers.
 The difluorides of the transition metals often adopt the rutile structure whereas the dichlorides have cadmium chloride structures.

 Inorganic chemistry

 Upon treatment with a standard acid, fluoride salts convert to hydrogen fluoride and metal salts.
-With strong acids, it can be doubly protonated to give H_{2}F^{+}.
+With very strong acids, it can be doubly protonated to give H_{2}F^{+}.
 Oxidation of fluoride gives fluorine.
 Solutions of inorganic fluorides in water contain F− and bifluoride HF_{2}^{−}.
 Few inorganic fluorides are soluble in water without undergoing significant hydrolysis.
 In terms of its reactivity, fluoride differs significantly from chloride and other halides, and is more strongly solvated in protic solvents due to its smaller radius/charge ratio.
 Its closest chemical relative is hydroxide, since both have similar geometries.